binwei/nodejs-dropbox/README.md

 This is a basic Dropbox clone to sync files across multiple remote folders.

-Time spent: `12 hours`
+Time spent: `14 hours`

 ## Features

 ### Required

 - [x] Completed Requireds marked with `[x]`
-- [ ] Walkthrough Gif embedded in README
+- [x] Walkthrough Gif embedded in README
-- [ ] README `Time spent:` includes the number of hours spent on the assignment
+- [x] README `Time spent:` includes the number of hours spent on the assignment
 - [x] Client can make GET requests to get file or directory contents
 - [x] Client can download a directory as an archive
 - [x] Client can make HEAD request to get just the GET headers